3hhh/blib/README.md

 The various topics are grouped into dedicated modules which can be imported into the global bash namespace at will.

 A complete overview of the available list of modules and functions can be obtained from the [Documentation](#documentation).

+### Portability

+blib is currently _only_ tested on Linux systems.
+Your mileage on other OSes (e.g. Unixes, BSD, Windows, ...) may vary.
+You can use the [functionaility tests](#functionality-tests) to see what works as expected.

 ## Table of contents